So I’ve finished my novel. Now what?

 So, what’s the backstory?

-Gardens of War & Wasteland is set on the continent of Whyt’hallen, a veritable paradise created by the Goddess Miatha for her immortal First Born: the Meah-Hyren.
-Peace-loving and magically gifted, the Meah-Hyren flourished in the expansive forests–until the Meytarans came.
+All the action of Gardens of War & Wasteland takes place the continent of Whyt’hallen, a veritable paradise created by the Goddess Miatha for her immortal First Born: the Meah-Hyren.
+Peace-loving and magically gifted, the Meah-Hyren flourished in the expansive forests—until the Meytarans came.

-Miatha’s mortal Second Born dwelled on the other side of the earth, separated from Whyt’hallen and their magical siblings by the great Azure Expanse.
+Miatha‘s mortal Second Born hailed from the lands of Mey on the other side of the earth, separated from Whyt’hallen and their magical siblings by the great Azure Expanse.
 When their lands succumbed to the Sickness, desperate leaders loaded the surviving people into ships and set sail across the ocean in search of safer ground.

 The Meah-Hyren were receptive at first.
 They offered the Meytarans refuge on Whyt’hallen until their numbers grew.
 The Second Born reproduced at rates the Meah-Hyren had not anticipated.
 Their camps grew to cities, to kingdoms, and the forests were stripped to make way for their castles and pastures.
 With the Meytarans‘ unrelenting spread, the Meah-Hyren were pushed back to the fringes of their world.
 Soon, their generosity snapped.